-NURS 2211 Basic Skills Check Off 1 credit: 2 hours laboratory
+NURS 2211 Basic Skills Check Off

 This course is required if the LPN graduated more than 12-24 months prior to full acceptance into the LPN to RN program and has less than 1000 hours of nursing employment.

 Prerequisite: Full acceptance into the LPN to RN Fast Track.